ygidtu/trackplot/README.md

 ## Citation

-If you use Sashimi.py in your publication, please cite Sashimi.py by
+If you use the tool in your publication, please cite by

 [Zhang et al. bioRxiv, 2022.11.02.514803.](https://www.biorxiv.org/content/10.1101/2022.11.02.514803v1)